afrid0315/aws-azure-devops-interview_questions/terraform-interview-questions-answers.md

 **Answer.** In Terraform, resources are used to represent and define the infrastructure components you want to create or manage.
 They are specified in Terraform configuration files and are associated with a specific provider (e.g., AWS, Azure, Google Cloud).

 #### 19. About Provisioners?
+**Answer.** Provisioners in Terraform are used to execute scripts or commands on a resource after it's created or updated.
+They help in configuring and customizing resources, such as installing software or performing post-deployment tasks.
+Provisioners should be used judiciously, as they may introduce dependencies and hinder Terraform's declarative nature.